Lercher/CocoR/Readme.md

 parser that records to any parsed terminal symbol all alternative terminal symbols that would be valid instead of the actually parsed token.

+* Find Symbol Declaration -
+The autocomplete information includes data to locate the token that declares the currently parsed symbol.

 * Sample Winforms Editor -
 Proof of concept to show autocomplete information